Dynamical active particles in the overdamped limit: Conclusion

 \section{Conclusion}

-Over the course of this paper we have shown how an active Hamiltonian particle converts its internal energy in the overdamped limit.
-The surprising result is that the Hamiltonian active particle has the same efficiency as in the underdamped case.
-This happens in two opposing parameter regimes, with completely different dynamics.
+Over the course of this paper we have shown how a dynamical active particle converts its internal energy in the overdamped limit.
+The surprising result is that the overdamped dynamical active particle has the same efficiency as in the underdamped case.
+This is the case for the two identified parameter regimes, with completely different dynamics.

-In section \ref{sec:2} we briefly reviewed the HAP and its key features, including the down-conversion from high frequency degrees of freedom to low frequency degrees of freedom over a long time scale.
-In section \ref{sec:3} we derived the overdamped equations from the four initial equations and further reduced the number of equations to two.
-We presented a numerical integration of the overdamped equations of motion, which showed emptying of the depot degree of freedom for two completely different dynamical regimes.
-Both of the regimes resulted in a displacement of the Hamiltonian active particle.
+In section \ref{sec:2} we briefly reviewed the DAP and its key features, including the down-conversion from high frequency degrees of freedom to low frequency degrees of freedom over a long time scale.
+In section \ref{sec:3} we derived the overdamped equations from the four initial Hamiltonian equations and further reduced the number of equations to two.
+We presented a numerical integration of the overdamped equations of motion, which showed emptying of the depot degree of freedom for two completely different dynamical regimes of small and large travel distances.
+Both of the regimes resulted in a displacement of the dynamical active particle.

 In section \ref{sec:4} we analysed the two opposing parameter regimes.
 In the first regime we showed by using the averaging theorem and an expansion in a small parameter that the mean change of the depot energy follows a simple solvable differential equation.
 In the second regime we built our analysis around fixed points in the phase.
 There we showed that the energy depot drains linearly and results in the same critical speed known from the underdamped equations.